2007 NBA playoffs: Conference Semifinals

-With their conference semifinals win against the New Jersey Nets, the Cleveland Cavaliers made their first Conference Finals appearance since 1992.
-Game 6 of the Cavaliers-Nets series was the final NBA Playoff game ever played in New Jersey, as well as the last NBA Playoff game ever played at Continental Airlines Arena.
+With their Eastern Conference Semifinals win against the New Jersey Nets, the Cleveland Cavaliers made their first Conference Finals appearance since 1992.
+In addition, Game 6 of the Cavaliers–Nets series was the final NBA Playoff game ever played in New Jersey, as well as the last NBA Playoff game ever played at Continental Airlines Arena.
 The Nets would not return to the playoffs until 2013 as the Brooklyn Nets.